ZoneOut12/verified-c2rust/README.md

 As RQ2 primarily involves manual analysis of the benchmarks and their migration outcomes produced by our framework, it does not have a dedicated directory.

 ## Pre-requisites
+Our experiments are conducted on Ubuntu.
+To configure the environment, basic commands like `wget`, `curl`, and `unzip` should be available.

 **Set up the Python environment:**
 1. Install `conda`:
     ```bash
     cd ~
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh
+    source ~/miniconda3/bin/activate
     conda init
     ```
 2. Switch to the `verified-c2rust` directory, and create the virtual environment used in our experiments: